-To them I say: "You are all a bunch of hypocrites".
+To them I say: "You are all a bunch of hypocrites."

-For the PC gamer:Save as much money as you see fit into a pile called "Steam Summer Sale".
+For the PC gamer:Save as much money as possible.
+Take this money and put it in a jar marked "Steam Sale".
 This tactic is quite simple and very effective.
-Each year Steam holds a summer sale that puts extremely popular games on sale for a very low price.
+Each year Steam holds a summer sale for extremely popular games, all at a very low price.
 Since you have saved up a substantial amount of money, you can now buy whatever suits your interests and play them all the way until the next summer sale.
-This will help you stay within your budget and not indulge on other products since you already have your hands full with your current playthroughs.
-Two or three hours a night before bed for 365 days will be more than enough time to finish all the games in your library and keep you anticipating the next bundle of games you will get with Steam next year.
+This will help you stay within your budget and keep you busy with your new play-throughs.
+Two or three hours a night before bed for 365 days will be more than enough time to finish all your new games in your library and will keep you anticipating the next bundle of games you can get with Steam next year.

 I have learned to reject what many say.
-They might never understand why we have our emotional and deep attachment to our franchises and series but i know i will never understand the fascination that some people have over Justin Beiber... and that's okay.
-We are a legion and while we might argue and fight over who is superior, we will always have one thing in common: we love games.
+They may never understand our emotional and deep attachments to our beloved franchises and series, but I know I will never understand the fascination that some people have over Justin Beiber... and that's okay.
+As gamers, we are a legion.
+While we might argue and fight over who is superior, we will always have one thing in common: we love games.